clay/amphora/lib/routes/readme.md

 ```
 The layout component in this example has two areas: center and side.
 When the page is displayed, the components listed here will be placed into the matching areas in the layout.

+### Publishing

+Publishing a page has a special convenience behavior where all components referenced by the page will also be published.
+(Example: https://github.com/nymag/byline/pull/78)

 ### Schedule

 Whenever a page is published, an event is added to its schedule with the current time and version that was published.  `PUT`ing an event with a future time will schedule a publication of that particular version in the future.